waynegraham/registry.clir.org/_projects/2015-digitizing-atwater-nutrition-agriculture-and-home-e.md

 ---
 layout: project
-title: "Digitizing Atwater: Nutrition, Agriculture, and Home Economics in the Long 19th Century"
+title: Digitizing Atwater: Nutrition, Agriculture, and Home Economics in the Long 19th Century
 ---